 1. Commuter Student: If a student will be living off-campus in the fall, then they will need to provide their own transportation to EngageATL; parking passes will be provided for on-campus parking during the program dates.
 Transportation will be provided during the program.

-3. On-Campus Student: All on-campus students not participating in FASET 6 will move into their residence hall on Tuesday, August 16 between 8am-12pm.
+3. On-Campus Student: All on-campus students not participating in FASET 6 will move into their residence hall on Monday, August 14.

 After registration closes on August 1, the program fee is non-refundable.
 If a student cancels before August 1st partial refunds may be possible if the student’s spot can be made available to another to another participant on the waitlist.